 To secure coverage and reimbursement for XACIATO and any future product, we or a commercial collaborator may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of the product to third-party payors, which costs would be in addition to those required to obtain FDA or other comparable regulatory approvals.
 A payor's decision to provide coverage for a product does not imply that an adequate reimbursement rate will be approved.
 Managed care organizations and other private insurers frequently adopt their own payment or reimbursement reductions.
 Consolidation among managed care organizations has increased the negotiating power of these entities.
 Third-party payors increasingly employ formularies to control costs by negotiating discounted prices in exchange for formulary inclusion.
 Failure to obtain timely or adequate pricing or formulary placement for XACIATO or any future product, or obtaining such pricing or placement at unfavorable pricing levels, could materially adversely affect our business, financial conditions, results of operations and prospects.
 Moreover, eligibility for reimbursement does not imply that any product will be paid for in all cases or at a rate that covers our costs, or those of a commercial collaborator.
-Interim payments for new products, if applicable, also may not be sufficient to cover our costs.
-Net prices for products may be based on payments allowed for lower cost products that are already reimbursed and may be incorporated into existing payments for other services.
-Net prices for products from countries where they may be sold at lower prices than in the U.S.
+Interim payments for new products, if applicable, also may not be sufficient to cover our costs, or those of a commercial collaborator, and may not be made permanent.
+Payment rates may vary according to the use of the product and the clinical setting in which it is used, may be based on payments allowed for lower cost products that are already reimbursed and may be incorporated into existing payments for other services.
+Net prices for products may be reduced by mandatory discounts or rebates required by third-party payors and by any future relaxation of laws that presently restrict imports of products from countries where they may be sold at lower prices than in the U.S.